 They are not to be planted singly and must have other Knautias around them so they look “like they belong.”
 I have never seen (nor do I ever want to see) one Knautia plant all by its lonesome.

-There are very few health problems plaguing the Knautia plant and once it really starts growing, it will provide you with plenty of cut-flowers, reaching upwards of three feet tall with a similar spread.
+There are very few health problems plaguing the Knautia plant and once it really starts growing, it will provide you with plenty of cut-flowers, reaching upwards of 3 feet (1 m.) tall with a similar spread.
 The backs of perennial borders and beds are great places for growing Knautia plants.

 Be patient, however, when growing Knautia plants.
-From the time you take one home from the garden center in that 1-gallon sized pot until the time it looks like a strong plant can take some time, probably a one year growing cycle.
+From the time you take one home from the garden center in that 1 gallon (4 L.) sized pot until the time it looks like a strong plant can take a while, probably a one year growing cycle.
 Also, Knautias that are grown at a nursery in pots can get a little bit leggy-looking due to overfeeding.

 Now that you know a little more about the ease of Knautia care, you can try your hand at growing Knautia plants in your garden.